-Question 2.22: We are registered as a local foundation compliant with national law on registration on non-profit organisations.
+Question 2.26: We are registered as a local foundation compliant with national law on registration on non-profit organisations.
 We are an independent foundation, but our 'mother' organization is registered outside the beneficiary country.
 Are we eligible?

-Answer: The bidder will submit their documents in line with the Terms of Reference and Bid Form.
+Answer: The bidder will submit their documents in line with the ToR and Bid Form.
 The FMO will ask for further documentation and clarification if needed.
 Please also refer to question 2.2.

-Question 2.23: What does it mean that the lead bidder should have a non-commercial purpose?
+Question 2.27: What does it mean that the lead bidder should have a non-commercial purpose?